-However, since 88% of 401(k) participants contribute less than the legal maximum to their plans, chances are you still have room to get a bigger tax break in 2021 even though the max 401(k) contribution hasn't changed.
+However, since 88% of 401(k) participants contribute less than the legal maximum to their plans, chances are you still have room to get a bigger tax break in 2024.

-The takeaways from this article can help you learn how to lighten your tax bill while building for a more comfortable retirement.
-Among other things, you'll learn about:
+Learn how to lighten your tax bill while building for a more comfortable retirement, including:

 - 401(k) catch-up contributions